-This year we are excited to be welcoming a record number of 11 teams back to Northwestern's campus.
-NET23 is also a hybrid tournament, and we will be hosting our virtual Econ Bowl the day after the in-person tournament for 14 teams.
-In addition, we will be live-streaming our educational events so that any students at any registered school may participate.
-Altogether, this will be NET's largest tournament, with 25 teams participating in total.
+This year we are excited to be welcoming a record number of 20 teams to Northwestern's campus.
+NET24 is also a hybrid tournament, and we will be hosting our virtual Econ Bowl the day after the in-person tournament for 32 teams.
+Altogether, this will be NET's largest tournament ever, with 52 teams participating in total!

-We have also continued our status as an international tournament, this year welcoming teams from Singapore, China, Thailand, and Canada to participate in our asynchronous Power Round and virtual Econ Bowl.
+We have also continued our status as an international tournament, this year welcoming teams from Canada, South Korea, India, Taiwan, and the United Arab Emirates to participate in our asynchronous Power Round and virtual Econ Bowl.

 We would like to thank the passionate students who make NET so engaging every year, and the coaches and advisors who make this event possible.
-We look forward to seeing you in April, and may the best economist win!
+We look forward to seeing you in April, and may the best economists win!